2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

     width="80%"
     caption="Source: [**visitestonia.ee**](https://www.visitestonia.com/en/saatse-boot)"
 >}}  | [**Saatse 'Boot'**](https://www.visitestonia.com/en/saatse-boot) is a boot-shaped area of the Russian state border that cuts the Värska–Saatse road for 800 m.
 Every traveller on the road briefly enters the territory of the Russian Federation.
 A Russian visa is not required to pass the boot, but you must have your passport or identity document with you.
 This is a border area that can be crossed without stopping by car or bicycle.           |
 | We will visit the **{{< extlink href="https://www.visitestonia.com/en/piusa-caves-visitor-centre" title="observation platform at the Museum Cave" >}}**.
 The Piusa sandstone caves are the result of hand-mining glass sand during 1922–1966.
 The biggest wintering colony of bats in East Europe is located in the caves.
-There are also nice views to the open sand quarry. | {{< figure
+There are also nice views of the open sand quarry. | {{< figure
     src="../../images/excursion/5.png"
     alttext="Piusa"
     width="80%"